IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* In TaikoJiro, when multiple `#SCROLL` commands are placed within the same millisecond, only the last defined command has effects even if the `#SCROLL` commands are defined at different beat positions.
 * In TaikoJiro 1 but not TaikoJiro 2, if the notechart definition contains any `#BRANCHSTART` commands, `#SCROLL` will have measure-based&ndash;scope (specifically, the last defined `#SCROLL` in a measure applies at the definition position of the first defined `#SCROLL` in the measure and onward), so splitting the measures using [`#MEASURE`](#measure) & [`#BARLINEOFF`](#barlineoff--barlineon) is needed to make multiple `#SCROLL`s visually work in the same measure for branched charts.
 * In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` specifies the vertical scrolling speed from the bottom to the top of the screen (↑) instead.
 * In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` makes bar lines rotate around their center.
 However, it is misinterpreted as the amount of rotation and the unit is 90 degrees (°) clockwise (↻), see: